Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Human / Machine

-For an outbound call made programmatically, if the `machine_detection` option is set then an event with a status of `human` or `machine` will be sent depending whether a person answered the call or not.
+For an outbound call made programmatically, if the `machine_detection` option is set, then an event with a status of `human` or `machine` will be sent depending on whether a person answered the call or not.

 Field | Example | Description
  -- | -- | --